Wine Blogger Julien Miquel Interview | Meet The Man Behind Social Vignerons

 I was at university studying biology, and particularly fond of plant physiology and microbiology, when I realized that wine was a potential career path, especially in France, and one that could be quite in line with what I loved: science and nature.
-I did an internship during a vintage in a local wine region and also realized something that I didn’t know or expect: wine people are great people!
+I did an internship during vintage in a local wine region and also realized something that I didn’t know or expect: wine people are great people!

 Q: Why did you begin blogging?

-Early 2014.
+Early in 2014.
 I was then living in New Zealand for one of the world’s leading wine websites.
-A great job where I learnt a lot but it was getting too narrow for me.
+A great job where I learned a lot but it was getting too narrow for me.
 The corporate world sometimes isn’t positive about passion and enthusiasm, even at the highest level curiously.
 I needed a more open and accessible outlet to share my passion for wine and knowledge with real people.
-So, I started to build Social Vignerons website and launched it in December 2014.
+So, I started to build the Social Vignerons website and launched it in December 2014.
 From a blogging hobby, it’s become a lifestyle, sharing wine content and passion every day on social media and other digital platforms.

 Q: Before you became a well-known wine blogger and social media influencer, you were a winemaker.
 What can you tell us about that transition and how your previous experience has influenced what you do now?

 So, after graduating in winemaking from Bordeaux University in the early 2000s, I spent about 10 years making wine in 7 countries.
-I wanted to learn and understand what some of the best wines in the world were made of, and how, from first-hand experience.
-I also cared about acquiring a deep cultural knowledge of not only the terroir and wine chemistry, but also the lifestyle of the makers, often speaking their own language.
+I wanted to learn and understand what some of the best wines in the world were made of, and how, from the first-hand experience.
+I also cared about acquiring a deep cultural knowledge of not only the terroir and wine chemistry but also the lifestyle of the makers, often speaking their own language.
 Again, I got lucky enough to learn from some of the best winemakers in different countries.